balaram26/CodeScope/README.md

 **Understand entire projects — code, workflows, and results.**

-CodeScope is an open-source system designed to analyze real-world projects, where meaning is distributed across code, pipelines, configurations, documentation, and generated results.
+CodeScope is built for real-world projects — where logic is spread across code, workflows, configs, and outputs — not just clean codebases.

 It builds a structured understanding of your project and lets you ask questions grounded in actual project evidence.
 ---

 ## 🚀 Why this is different